Terraced houses, blue sky

 If you’re thinking about buying a home, you might be wondering what the current mortgage rates are in the UK.

 Lenders change the rates of their mortgage products regularly.
-That’s why we update the average mortgage rates weekly and compare how they’ve changed since the previous week.
+That’s why we update the average mortgage rates regularly, and compare how they’ve changed since the previous week.
 You can also compare the rates across a range of loan to value (LTV) percentages.

 Average fixed-term mortgage rates for home-buyers with 5-10% deposits